 Jenny has been folding origami since she was a little girl and began designing fun, simple models for her “crafty friends” on YouTube in 2013.
 Her repertoire ranges from traditional origami stars to contemporary unicorns, cats, and cartoon characters.
 Her modular models sometimes require hundreds of sheets of paper!

 In her spare time, Jenny enjoys designing and discovering new crafty mediums.
-Her latest fascination is voice over work.
-She is also a fan of classical crossover and singing.
-You’ll frequently find her supporting young vocalists, on and offline.
+She has also has voiced over 100 videos for the Little Angel YouTube channel, playing the role of mom, Jill, and Baby John.
+A fan of classical crossover music, you’ll frequently find her supporting young vocalists, on and offline.

 Today, Jenny is active in New York City, teaching origami in English and Chinese.
 She especially enjoys working with children and senior citizens.
-She offers origami and general crafting tutorials, demonstrations, and giveaways regularly on her YouTube channel, home to over 16.6 million viewers and a rapidly growing fan base.
+She offers origami and general crafting tutorials, demonstrations, and giveaways regularly on her YouTube channel, home to over 20.6 million views and a rapidly growing fan base.
 Jenny also collects donations throughout the year to distribute to local senior centers and mall events.

 For more crafty fun, visit the Origami Tree YouTube channel at YouTube.com/OrigamiTree.